 Depending on your budget, you can upgrade your stay to Club Level, meaning you’ll have extra privileges during your time at the Grand Floridian!
 The upgrade gets you access to a lounge with snacks, drinks both alcoholic and not, and excellent staff who will help make your trip run as smoothly as possible.
 The price of Club Level varies, so check out Disney’s site for details on room rates ahead of time before deciding whether to invest or not.

-Planning a stay at the Grand Floridian can be tricky for people who don’t have a limitless budget, so Sara suggested keeping a close eye on prices.
+Planning a stay at the Grand Floridian can be tricky for people who don’t have a limitless budget, so Rory suggested keeping a close eye on prices.

 6. The Amenities Are Great -- Know Them Ahead Of Time